 - The Perins MAT regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement through: classroom observations, learning walks, regular data reviews, and pupil progress meetings.
-This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND encountered. - Class teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-They will refer to the school's Inclusion Matrix for suggested support strategies. - High quality inclusive teaching (QFT), varied for individual pupils, is the first step in responding to pupils who have, or may have, SEND. - Additional intervention and support cannot compensate for a lack of good quality inclusive teaching. - When there is a concern about a child having SEND, the teacher and SENCO consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
+This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND encountered. - Class teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - High quality inclusive teaching (QFT), varied for individual pupils, is the first step in responding to pupils who have, or may have, SEND. - Additional intervention and support cannot compensate for a lack of good quality inclusive teaching. - When there is a concern about a child having SEND, the teacher and SENCO consider all of the information gathered from within the school about the pupil's progress (academic and pastoral), alongside national data and expectations of progress.
 This includes high quality and accurate formative assessment and consultations with the child's parents and any relevant agencies.
 At this point possible barriers are identified and strategies and interventions put in place to address these.
-Progress and concerns continue to be monitored regularly within classroom practice by the class teacher and are reviewed by the SENCO at least termly. - If further support is required the child will then be added to the SEND register and a Personalised Support Plan (PSP) will be written in conjunction with the child, parents, teachers and SENCO.
-The PSP in Sun Hill Junior School comprises of two parts; Pupil Pathway and Pupil Profile.
+Progress and concerns continue to be monitored regularly within classroom practice by the class teacher and are reviewed by the SENCO at least termly.

+- If further support is required the child will then be added to the SEND register and a Personalised Support Plan (PSP) will be written in conjunction with the child, parents, teachers and SENCO.
 The PSP will then be reviewed each term with the child, parents, teacher and SENCO.
-If at any point the child makes good progress, meaning that they are in line with their peers, they will be removed from the SEND register.

-- If higher levels of need are identified for a child, more specialised assessments from external agencies and professionals maybe required.
+If at any point the child makes good progress, meaning that they are in line with their peers, they will be removed from the SEND register. - If higher levels of need are identified for a child, more specialised assessments from external agencies and professionals maybe required.
 These assessments may be able to take place in school by the SENCO or trained staff, or through liaison by the SENCO with the relevant external agency e.g. Educational Psychologist, Speech and Language Therapist, Occupational Therapist, Physiotherapist, Teacher Advisors, School Nurse or Primary Behaviour Services. - The Perins MAT welcomes support form external agencies and establishes close working relationships with any specialist, taking on board advice and support along with any specific programmes for individual children.